 This Great American Songbook tune was written in the early 1940s by Rodgers & Hart and tells the tale of a lovestruck girl who seems to have her cast under a spell.

-Whilst there are countless versions of this in 1956. sings The Rodgers & Hart Songbook out there, our top pick is from
+Whilst there are countless versions of this song out there, our top pick is from Ella Fitzgerald sings The Rodgers & Hart Songbook in 1956.

 The title of this one speaks for itself: a true tale of murder and witchery.

-You may know it best from the classic movie The Wizard of Oz, but we’d highly recommend this 2001 Harry Connick big Songs I Heard. album
+You may know it best from the classic movie The Wizard of Oz, but we’d highly recommend this 2001 Harry Connick big band album Songs I Heard.

 Listen out for guest soloist Branford Marsalis on Soprano sax!

-I Don’t Stand a of a Chance with You
+I Don’t Stand a Ghost of a Chance with You

 Technically this one is not themed around ghosts, but it has it in the title and gives us the chance to dig out this killer (see what we did there…) version of tenor saxophone Stan Getz playing it live in Stockholm…